Dukan's Diet Review

 Attack phase: I am serious about this so I do it for 5 days.
 I lose 4 pounds due to the rapid loss in water weight.

-Cruise phase: assuming I lose a pound per week (the recommended safe rate of weight loss) I would be in this phase for 16 months.
+Cruise phase: assuming I lose a pound per week (the recommended safe rate of weight loss) I would be in this phase for 16 weeks which is 4 months.

 Consolidation phase: since I lost a total of 20 pounds, I would stay in this phase for 20 x 4.5 = 90 days, so another 3 months.

-So for 20 pounds of weight loss, you must follow the stricter diet phases for a minimum of 7 months.
+So for 20 pounds of weight loss, you must follow the stricter diet phases for a minimum of 7 months before reaching the stabilization phase.

 What is the biggest critique against this diet?